-Lying in bed with a cup of tea and some chocolate while browsing the web for the perfect gift sounds a lot less stressful than racing through a packed shopping centre.
-Do yourself a favour and save yourself from added stress during the busiest retail season of the year – think about getting online!
+Lying in bed with a cup of tea and some chocolate while browsing the web for the perfect gift could sound a lot less stressful than racing through a packed shopping centre.
+If you want a way to shop that could save yourself from added stress during the busiest retail season of the year, it could be worth considering getting online.

-It’s understandable if the thought of online shopping leaves you feeling a little cautious – you might be worried about missing out on exclusive in-store sales or having a present arrive 10 days too late (everyone’s biggest fear).
-Here’s a little advice: just chill!
-We’ve rounded up some of the handiest tools that could get you through this festive season with more cash left in your wallet and less stress on your mind.
+Now, it’s understandable if the thought of online shopping makes you feel a little cautious – you might be worried about missing out on exclusive in-store sales or having a present arrive 10 days too late.
+To make the process a little easier, we’ve rounded up some of the handiest tools and hacks that could get you through this festive season with more cash left in your wallet and less stress on your mind.

-#1 Sweeten your festive season with Honey Chrome
+4. Sweeten your festive season with the Honey Chrome extension

-Bargain shoppers will want to consider getting this chrome extension downloaded ASAP in time for Christmas.
+Bargain shoppers who want a little extra time up their sleeve may want to consider getting this chrome extension downloaded ASAP in time for Christmas.
 You no longer need to trawl the web yourself for coupon codes, discounts and sales – Honey does it automatically.

 Simply click on the Honey button in Google Chrome when shopping at supported online stores and see coupons pop up to find the best price for an item.
-You can shop with some of your favourite brands including Sephora, Expedia, Hotels.com and Amazon (launching in Australia soon).
+You can shop with some of your favourite brands including Sephora, Expedia, adidas, eBay and Amazon.

-Here is another money saving must-have.
-If you love a good price comparison, you’ll likely love Price Hipster.
-It’s basically a massive search engine where retail shoppers enter in specifications like store name and price range and then see hundreds of results pop up showing the current price of products compared to what they were previously selling for.
+Here is another cheeky money-saving tip.
+If you love a good price comparison, you might like Price Hipster.
+It’s basically a large search engine where retail shoppers enter specifications like store name and price range and then see hundreds of results pop up showing the current price of products compared to what they were previously selling for.

 If you’re seriously addicted to finding a great bargain, you can even sign up for email price alerts and daily deals during the lead up to Christmas.